vvaleriievna/vvaleriievna/README.md

 ### My goal is to become a true professional - QA Engineer👩‍💻
 ### I'm fond of working with complex tasks and eager to learn more about testing.
 On the main job I ensure information support, search for errors on a project and promptly identify the cause.
-### Currently imporving my testing skills and actively searching for work as a junior QA Engineer😄

 ### Contacts
 [![Header](https://img.shields.io/badge/Telegram----?style=social&logo=telegram)](https://t.me/vvaleriievna)